e18e/e18e/docs/blog/replacements-fyi-launch.md

 The new [replacements.fyi](https://replacements.fyi) site is the result of this collaboration! :tada:

 The aim of this site is to be a focused tool just like [npmgraph](https://npmgraph.js.org) and [pkg-size](https://pkg-size.dev).
-It doesn't need to do everything, but it should do the one thing it does really well: make it easy to explore and discover module replacements.
+It doesn't need to do everything, but it should do one thing really well: make it easy to explore, discover, and understand module replacements.

 At its core, the site is a simple search interface that allows you to look up any npm package and see if there are any recommended replacements for it.